 This is a wonderful and very nice hotel.
 The hotel is part of the autograph collection of Marriott properties.
 There is a small gym in the basement, a nice restaurant and bar area, and a library within the hotel.

-Bridge of Sighs is found within St. John’s College
+The well-known Bridge of Sighs is found within St. John’s College and connects the buildings

 Wooden bridge part of Queen’s college